Browse by Product

 3. We do not collect sensitive information about you except when you specifically knowingly provide it.

-4. Any data collected on the website is used specifically to:
+4. Any data collected during the buying process is used specifically to:

 a).
 Take and fulfil customer orders